SringayKeno/Election_analysis1/README.md

 ## Overview of Election Audit:

 I assisted Tom, a Colorado Board of Elections employee in an election audit of the tabulated results for a US Congressional District in Colorado.
-I was tasked with reporting:
+I was tasked with reporting the following:
 * The total number of votes cast
 * The total number of votes and percentage of vote for each candidate
 * The winner of the election based on popular vote